top of page

 Alchemism in the Elevation of Form: A Methodology to Sanctify the Profane: Grants, papers, journals, tenures, sabbaticals, rituals, hypotheses of genius and nothingness leading him finally to his private studio.
 Designed with a detailed perfection, a space prohibiting any “alternative clay” contamination in respect to this last love of his life: porcelain.

-His belly thoughtlessly drooped over the turquoise and bronze belt buckle as he hunched over the spinning wheel; a rickety low stool nearing collapse and a sparkling threadbare cushion incapable to protect the crash.
+His belly thoughtlessly drooped over the turquoise and bronze belt buckle as he hunched over the spinning wheel; a rickety low stool nearing collapse and a sparkling threadbare cushion incapable of protecting the crash.
 Having stopped chasing youth, both his own and his students, he no longer agonized over keeping his physical form as well trimmed as his pots.
 His chemical stained fingernails darkened from decades of his bloody brown tenmoku glaze, gaining his work and hands renown in certain circles.
 Wavering between taciturn and mania, light and darkness of mood played emotional havoc behind his liquid blue eyes shining the glimmer of Experience.
 A shaggy silver mane of greasy hair framed his scruffed wrinkling face perfectly.
-Seventy four looked ten years older on him and his twelve years of single living released him from past obsessions of self care and maintenance—his creations now his obsessions.
-36 years of lecturing in the Religious Studies department allowed late nights in the university pottery studio, and now retirement gave the time and space to put his decades of words into his ending years of action towards alternate forms.
+Seventy four looked ten years older on him, twelve years of single living brought safe comfort to his hermitage—his creations becoming his obsessions.
+36 years of lecturing in the Religious Studies department allowed late nights in the university pottery studio, and now retirement gave the time and space to dedicate his decades of words into his closing years of action towards ultimate altered forms.

 *